bqi343/cp-notebook/Contests/README.md

 > Hello, Which online judge should I practice more to do well in **IOI** ?
 > the closest OJ for IOI style?
+> Do you have any magic problems sets to suggest?

   * The [OI Checklist](https://oichecklist.herokuapp.com/view/my/) provides convenient links to problems from
     * IOI